 The bankruptcy documents listed his income as an engineer at Northrup Grumman, another upper league defense corporation, at $140,000 per year.
-He was also listed as the principal of the Sandcastle Day School — which he operated out of his home, for 13 children.
+He was also listed as the principal of the Sandcastle Day School — which he operated out of his home for their 13 children.

 His wife, meanwhile, was listed as a “homemaker” with the Perris residence and its function as a school serving as the hub of her educational role to the 13 students.
 This sordid lifestyle for the Turpin family continued for years until one winter day in January of 2018, their 17-year-old daughter finally blew the whistle.